 When used judiciously and in combination, the results of RT-PCR and antibody tests can be of great help in stratification of the population vis-à-vis actively infected population, recently infected but recovered population, and the normal population.

-An algorithm based on these considerations is given below as a general guide for the population at large (source: CDC, Atlanta, USA).
-The reader is encouraged to follow these guidelines and help the healthcare and regulatory authorities in controlling and, if possible, in eradicating this pandemic.
+An algorithm based on these considerations is given below as a general guide for the population at large (source: CDC, Atlanta, USA). .
+All are encouraged to follow these guidelines and help the healthcare and regulatory authorities in controlling and, if possible, in eradicating the pandemic.